govuk-one-login/devplatform-demo-sam-app/sam-app2/README.md

 [template.yaml](template.yaml).

 - The autoscaling policy can only be provisioned after the target has been created, therefore, it must have the property `depends_on` set to the scalable target logical ID.

-ADDING A LINE SO IT FORCES A CHANGE